zhuzhanji/NorovirusGenotyping/lab_book.md

 - scripts/blast_reference_data.py

-  This standalone python script downloads all the reference sequences for BLAST from GenBank.
-All fastas are written into './data/database/refseq.fasta'
+  This standalone python script downloads all the reference sequences for BLAST analysis from GenBank.
+All fastas are written into './data/database/refseq.fasta'.
+The target location could be changed in the script.

 2.Preparing Reference Sequences for MSA from GenBank